mozilla-services/tecken/docs/redis.rst

 Usage
 =====

-Redis is used for two distinct purposes and the different configurations shouldn't be mixed.
+The Tecken webapp uses Redis for two distinct purposes and the different configurations shouldn't be mixed.

 One is used as an LRU cache for the Symbolication service.
 It's basically